Discounts and rewards

 Market proposers can receive rewards for proposing markets that draw in trading volume.

-Your reward earnings can grow if you have an activity streak and/or keep earned rewards in your rewards account.
+Reward earnings can grow with an activity streak and/or by keeping earned rewards in the rewards account.

 A reward can be set to target participants with certain statuses: